linnykoleh/Spring/Notes.md

 	  This is the most powerful type of advice, since it can perform custom behavior before and after the invocation
 - **Pointcut** - a pointcut selects one or more join points out of the set of all join points in an application.
     Pointcut expressions can be defined as arguments for Advice annotations or as arguments for the `@Pointcut` annotation.
+- **Introduction** - declaring additional methods, fields, interfaces being implemented, annotations on behalf of another type.
+- **AOP proxy** - the object created by AOP to implement the aspect contracts.

 ![alt text](images/core_spring_in_detail/Screenshot_8.png "Screenshot_8")